dart-lang/site-www/src/content/guides/language/sound-problems.md

 ### Conflicting Superinterfaces

-A class which `implements` more than one superinterface must be able to implement valid overrides so each member requires compatible signatures across the superinterfaces.
+A class which `implements` more than one superinterface must be able to implement valid overrides for every member.
+Each member with a given name requires compatible signatures across the superinterfaces.

 Superinterfaces must not include conflicting generics.
 A class cannot implement both `C<A>` and `C<B>`, including indirect